pebakery/pebakery-docs/Commands/Interface/UserInput.md

 ## Remarks

 If the user clicks the cancel button on the browser dialog the operation will fail.
-You may use `System,ErrorOff` to prevent the build from Halting.
+You may use `System,ErrorOff` to prevent the build from halting.

 ## Related